Connected to my last post… a love letter to my poverty:

 But I don’t want to forget you.

-Please know you will never be forgotten.
+Please know you shall never be forgotten.

 I want you to come with me.